General Data Protection Regulations Privacy Notice

 - Providing information, advice or guidance.

-The Department of Education has robust processes in place to ensure the confidentiality of any data shared from the NDP is maintained.
+The Department of Education has robust processes in place to ensure the confidentiality of any data shared from the NPD is maintained.
 The School will not share your personal information with any third parties without your consent, unless the law allows us to do so.

-- Pupils’ destinations upon leaving the school
+- Pupils’ destinations upon leaving the School

 - The National Health Service